 Recently EMDS students in conjuction with Esther Madriz Activist Scholars or EMAS have organized “Fight the Power.”
 This event brings together the USF community to educate and mobilize students to be agents of change in their own communities.

 Transborder Experience (TBX)

-The transborder experience that takes place during winter intercession.
+The transborder experience takes place during winter intercession.
 This travel-study experience is unique for several reasons.
 First, we intentionally travel to two locations and examine the same social problems from these different perspectives.
 Second, this experience provides an opportunity for us “cross a border” before the end of the program.
 In this way, the trip is not a culminating project, but an integral part of the year-long learning that informs the academic as well as service experience during spring semester.
 During each trip, students meet with scholars, student leaders, community leaders/activists (who may or may not be elected officials), and faith-based organizations to learn how to work as allies, as well as how to utilize various social change strategies.
 All of these features help break down the Us and Them, and the Global/Local divides that can hinder our role as engaged citizens in our global world.
 Previous locations include San Diego, CA – Tijuana, Mexico; New York, NY – San Juan, Puerto Rico, Atlanta, GA – New Orleans, LA and New York, NY—Marseilles France.
-During the 2013-2014 academic year, we will be going to Nicaragua.
+During the 2014-2015 academic year, we will be going to New York.